 - To develop an extra curricular programme that engages as many students as possible.

-The PE Department is well resourced for the delivery of the National Curriculum at Key Stages 3, 4 and 5, having a gymnasium, a sports hall, and a dance studio as well as a recently (2012) built state of the art 3G artificial playing surface.
+The PE Department is well resourced for the delivery of the National Curriculum at Key Stages 3, 4 and 5, having a gymnasium and a sports hall, and a state of the art 3G artificial playing surface.
 Our facilities also include a full size rugby pitch with two small practice pitches, senior and junior football pitches with mini practice areas and four netball / tennis courts.

-Our facilities have undergone extensive refurbishment over the past few years.
-These include the new 3G Astroturf, resurfacing of the netball / tennis courts including floodlights.
-Our newly refurbished changing room facilities inside the Pavilion for student and community use which have been completed to a very high standard.
 The department prides itself on its total commitment to the development of each student in the school both physically and socially.
-During the summer curriculum delivery, there are numerous rounders pitches, a baseball pitch, an 8 lane 400m track with marked out field events as well as a 75m sprinting area.
+During the summer curriculum delivery, there are numerous rounders pitches, a baseball pitch, an 8 lane 400m track with marked out field events as well as a 100m sprinting area.

 The PE Team